 We’ll see where the final letters take us.

-Karen Rodríguez is the director of global citizenship and professor of practice in global citizenship in the College of Education.
+Angelina Rodríguez is the director of global citizenship and professor of practice in global citizenship in the College of Education.
 She joined Lehigh in January 2020.